Free Mermaid Diagram Editor Online: Complete Flowchart & UML Guide

-According to the official Mermaid documentation, this tool "lets you create diagrams and visualizations using text and code," aligning with modern documentation-as-code practices.
+Mermaid is a JavaScript-based diagramming tool that converts text-based definitions into visual diagrams.
+According to the official Mermaid documentation, it "lets you create diagrams and visualizations using text and code," aligning with modern documentation-as-code practices.

 Research from GitHub Octoverse shows a 47% increase in diagram-as-code adoption since 2021, with Mermaid leading implementation.

-Accessing the Tool
+Accessing the Editor

 1. The interface presents a code editor panel and a preview area